LiamTheronC/Waymo-Motion-Preprocess/README.md

 ---

 ## Get started
-Recommend Ubuntu 20.04 or higher version.
+Recommended: Ubuntu 20.04 or higher.
 ### 1. Installation
 > A step-by-step installation guide.
 1. Create a conda virtual environment and activate it.